-CHM 195 Special Topics in Chemistryvariable 1-4 cr. hrs.
+CAD 195 Special Topics in Computer-Aided Design.....variable 1-4 cr. hrs.

-Deals with current topics in chemistry not covered in other courses.
-Topics will vary with needs, interests, and goals of the student and instructor.
+Deals with current topics in CAD not covered in other courses.
+Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topic to be listed on student's permanent academic record.